History of the English fiscal system

 The history of the English fiscal system affords the best known example of continuous financial development in terms of both institutions and methods.
 Although periods of great upheaval occurred from the time of the Norman Conquest to the beginning of the 20th century, the line of connection is almost entirely unbroken.
 Perhaps, the most revolutionary changes occurred in the 17th century as a result of the Civil War and, later, the Glorious Revolution of 1688; though even then there was no real breach of continuity.

-The primitive financial institutions of early England centred round the king's household.
+The primitive financial institutions of early England centred on the king's household.
 In other words, the royal preceded the national economy in importance.
 Revenue dues collected by the king's agents, rents, or rather returns of produce from land, and special levies for emergencies formed the main elements of the royal income which gradually acquired greater regularity and consistency.
 There is, however, little or no evidence of what modern governments recognise as financial organisation until the 11th century.
 The influence exercised from Normandy, which so powerfully affected the English rulers at this time, tended towards the creation of records of revenue claims as well as a central treasury.

 Following the Glorious Revolution, control of finance passed more and more to Parliament, which together with the decline of the importance of land rents as a source of income from about the time of the Wars of the Roses led to different forms of taxation.